What is a Members Voluntary Liquidation?

 MVL versus striking-off from the register

 Risk – in short, the Company is required by the Companies Act to maintain its capital and only pay dividends from profits.
-It cannot therefore make capital distributions in the ordinary course of business.
+It cannot, therefore, make capital distributions in the ordinary course of business.
 These stipulations continue to apply when distributing the remaining funds prior to a “strike-off” procedure.
-They do not apply in a MVL.
+They do not apply in an MVL.

 Section 1030A of the Corporation Tax Act 2010 provides that where under £25,000 is to be distributed, the claims will not be pursued.
 It is therefore imperative that in circumstances where more than £25,000 remains, a solvent liquidation is utilised instead to negate this risk.